FAQ

 Phase 3 — Assess: Evaluate the risks of your AI processes and plan measures for risk mitigation.

-Phase 4 — Implement: Ensure sufficient AI competence of your employees (Art.
+Phase 4 — Implement: Foster and document your employees' AI competence (Art.
 4 EU AI Act) and implement the necessary measures.

 Phase 5 — Monitor: Capture and report AI incidents when something goes wrong.